-A year after the implementation of Canacol's six-year ESG strategy, the Corporation significantly improved the ratings prioritized by its stakeholders.
-This highlights Canacol's exceptional performance in compliance with its ESG strategy, corporate objectives, and proposed sustainability goals.
+After the implementation of Canacol's ESG strategy, the Corporation achieved excellent improvement in the ratings prioritized by its stakeholders.
+This highlights the exceptional performance of the Corporation in compliance with its ESG strategy, corporate objectives, and proposed sustainability goals.

-MSCI ESG Rating: Canacol upgraded to 'BBB' from 'BB', increasing its performance, management, and practices score (September 2021).
+MSCI ESG Rating: Canacol was upgraded to 'A' from 'BBB', with an increase in performance, management, and practices.